 If for whatever reason, the Defendant fails to comply with the terms of the Court Order, then you are entitled to seek enforcement of that judgment.
 This can be done in a number of ways and will depend on the factors behind the case and the Defendant.

 This entitles the Enforcement Officer to attend on the debtor and recover goods in lieu of monies owed.
 For more information, click here.

 Our client, a commercial property developer, had entered into a contract of insurance for coverage at a large apartment block.
 The insurance broker attempted to auto-renew the policy however coverage was questioned, and our client took steps to cancel the policy.

-The insurance broker sought to claim for the full annual premium by instructing, first a debt collection agency and then a large national law firm, who issued a winding-up petition against our client.
+The insurance broker sought to claim for the full annual premium by instructing, first a debt collection agency and then a large national law firm, who issued a Winding Up Petition against our client.